go-gota/gota/README.md

 #### Interfacing with gonum

-A `gonum/mat64.Matrix` or any object that implements the `dataframe.Matrix` interface can be loaded as a `DataFrame` by using the `LoadMatrix()` method.
-If one wants to convert a `DataFrame` to a `mat64.Matrix` it is necessary to create the necessary structs and method implementations.
+A `gonum/mat.Matrix` or any object that implements the `dataframe.Matrix` interface can be loaded as a `DataFrame` by using the `LoadMatrix()` method.
+If one wants to convert a `DataFrame` to a `mat.Matrix` it is necessary to create the necessary structs and method implementations.
 Since a `DataFrame` already implements the `Dims() (r, c int)` method, only implementations for the `At` and `T` methods are necessary: